 The Cal-Wood Fire started on Oct.
 17 and raced downwind and downslope through Heil Valley Ranch.
 It consumed 5,000 acres in about five hours.
 In the end, it covered over 10,000 acres with more than half of that on Boulder County owned property (4,400 acres) and conservation easements (1,400 acres).

 Portions of Heil Valley Ranch are open to on-trail use only, including the Picture Rock Trail, the Wild Turkey Trail, and the Ponderosa Loop.
-The south side of the park will remain closed until the area is restored to safe conditions.
+The south side of the park will remain closed at least through Sept.
+30, 2021, so the area can be restored to safe conditions.

 Safety Hazards in Closed Areas